Skip to content

 Wood's natural insulation properties provide practical benefits too.
 Unlike metal, wooden frames won't conduct extreme temperatures, maintaining comfortable feeding conditions year-round.
 This thermal stability also prevents condensation buildup that can occur with metal elevated systems in humid conditions.

-The Desco Dog Feeder exemplifies how timber frames can house removable bowls made from other materials, combining wood's aesthetic appeal with ceramic's hygiene advantages.
+The Desco Dog Feeder exemplifies how a bent-plywood frame can house removable bowls made from other materials, combining wood's aesthetic appeal with ceramic's hygiene advantages.
 This hybrid approach offers the best of multiple materials in one thoughtfully designed system.

-Different wood species offer varying characteristics.
-Oak provides exceptional durability and water resistance, making it ideal for daily use.
-Birch offers a lighter colour palette that suits modern interiors, whilst walnut creates rich, dark tones for traditional settings.
+Wood species set the character of the piece.
+Ash has a pale, open grain that suits modern interiors, while walnut brings rich, dark tones to traditional settings; the Desco's wooden frames come in ash (natural or black stained) and walnut finishes.
 Quality matters significantly with wooden products, as poorly treated wood can warp, crack, or develop unsafe splinters over time.

 Breed-Specific Material Considerations